Gabe Dixon

 Gabe Dixon (born December 7, 1977) is an American musician.
-Dixon began his career in the Nashville-based country band Six Shooter.
+He began his career in the Nashville-based country band Six Shooter.
 Between 1998 and 2010, he was the lead singer of The Gabe Dixon Band.
 Since the band's break-up, Dixon has worked as a solo artist.
 He has released two studio albums, One Spark (2011) and Turns to Gold (2016), and one live album, Live In Boston (2017).
 He is also the founder of the label Rolling Ball Records.

 As of 2019, Dixon is on tour with the Tedeschi Trucks Band.
 His original tour with the band was scheduled into 2020, but it was postponed until 2021 due to the COVID-19 pandemic.
 Dixon has since released three singles across 2020: "Smoke Clears", "Bend The Curve" and "New Year Just With You," and he published his latest album, "Lay It On Me," in 2021.

 Career

 Beginnings and The Gabe Dixon Band

 Gabe Dixon started early studying piano influenced by Billy Joel and Elton John.
 While studying at University of Miami, in 1998, he formed the four-piece band The Gabe Dixon Band alongside drummer Jano Rix, bassist Winston Harrison and alto saxophonist Chandler Webber.
 He worked with producer/engineer Eddie Kramer to independently release their debut album, More Than It Would Seem.
 Upon graduation from the University of Miami, the band relocated to New York City and were signed to Reprise by David Kahne.

 Dixon played keyboards and sang backing vocals on Paul McCartney's 2001 album, Driving Rain.
 Dixon also performed live with McCartney at the Concert For New York City, a September 11 fundraiser.
 McCartney offered Dixon the opportunity to join his world tour, but Dixon declined citing his plans for a new album.
 Dixon played keyboards and kalimba with Loggins & Messina on their Live: Sittin' In Again at the Santa Barbara Bowl concert which was recorded and released on CD and DVD in 2005.

 The band released their major label debut, On a Rolling Ball in 2002.
 Three years later, they released the Live at World Cafe EP, which featured the song "All Will Be Well" which was featured in promos for the NBC show Conviction.

 Following the Live at World Cafe EP, the band signed with Fantasy Records and released The Gabe Dixon Band in August 2008.
 The band toured the United States in 2008.
 "Find My Way" was the opening track to the film The Proposal in 2009.
 The band discontinued in 2010 with Gabe Dixon deciding to go solo.